felipenmartins/Robotics-Simulation-Labs/Lab3/ReadMe.md

 ## Solution
 Try to implement the localization code yourself before checking the solution!
 After a successfull implementation, or if you need more inspiration than the template, an example code is available [here](../Lab3/line_following_with_localization.py).

-# A note on Webots Reference Frame (old versions)
+### A note on Webots Reference Frame
 In Webots R2021b and older, the robot moves in the XZ plane!
 Figure 2 shows the orientation of the reference frames adopted in older versions of Webots (left) and the orientation of the reference used in the newer versions (right).
 If you are using a version of Webots older than R2022a, you need to adapt your code accordingly.
+Please, see the [Webots R2022a release notes](https://cyberbotics.com/doc/blog/Webots-2022-a-release) for more details.

 ![Webots Reference Frame](https://raw.githubusercontent.com/cyberbotics/webots/released/docs/blog/images/flu-enu.png)

 Figure 2.
-Orientation of the reference frames used in old (left) and new (right) Webots versions.
-(Source: https://cyberbotics.com/doc/blog/Webots-2022-a-release)
+Orientation of the reference frames used in old (left) and new (right) Webots versions [(source)](https://cyberbotics.com/doc/blog/Webots-2022-a-release).

 ## Next Lab
 Go to [Lab 4](../Lab4/ReadMe.md) - Trajectory Tracking Controller